Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation

 \paragraph{Exponential distribution.} If $\boldsymbol{\xi}^u \sim \exp(\lambda)$ with $\lambda > 0$ a first-stage decision, then the transformation is defined as $t(\lambda,\boldsymbol{\vartheta}_u) = -{\ln(1-\boldsymbol{\vartheta}_u)}/{\lambda}$.
 This function is concave for $\lambda > 0$.

 Both distributions are part of the special case where the unique inverse $\mathbb{F}^{-1}_{\boldsymbol{\xi}^u}(x,\beta)(\cdot)$ is convex or concave on $x \in \mathcal{X}$, i.e., the inverse function is convex or concave on the parameters of the distribution.
 Other distributions that fall into this special case are the Cauchy and logistic distributions.
 Additionally, there are distributions for which $\mathbb{F}^{-1}_{\boldsymbol{\xi}^u}(x,\beta)(\cdot)$ has no closed-form expression, but good numerical approximations are available, e.g. student, chi-square, and normal distributions.
 Nevertheless, transformations based on other techniques, which lead to simpler formulations, can be used for certain distributions (see Section~\ref{subsec:standardization} for the normal distribution).
-The analysis of the special class of distributions introduced before leads to the following theorem: \begin{theorem} Assumption~\ref{assump:convexity} holds if the following criteria are met: \begin{enumerate*} [label=(\arabic*)] \item the cost vector $q$, technology matrix $T$ and recourse matrix $W$ are fixed; \item $\mathbb{F}_{\boldsymbol{\xi}^u}(x,\beta)(\cdot)$ for fixed $x$ and $\beta$ is continuous and strictly increasing; and \item the transformation $t(x,\boldsymbol{\vartheta}_u) = \mathbb{F}^{-1}_{\boldsymbol{\xi}^u}(x,\beta)(\cdot)$ is a convex function on $x \in \mathcal{X}$, or concave if the recourse constraint in Program~\eqref{Prog:2stagetransformed} is an inferior or equal to inequality. \end{enumerate*} \end{theorem} Appendix~\ref{app:proofs} presents the proof of Theorem~\ref{theorem:continuous-dist-conv}.
+The analysis of the special class of distributions introduced before leads to the following theorem: \begin{theorem} Assumption~\ref{assump:convexity} holds if the following criteria are met: \begin{enumerate*} [label=(\arabic*)] \item the cost vector $q$, technology matrix $T$ and recourse matrix $W$ are fixed; \item $\mathbb{F}_{\boldsymbol{\xi}^u}(x,\beta)(\cdot)$ for fixed $x$ and $\beta$ is continuous and strictly increasing; and \item the transformation $t(x,\boldsymbol{\vartheta}_u) = \mathbb{F}^{-1}_{\boldsymbol{\xi}^u}(x,\beta)(\cdot)$ is a convex function on $x \in \mathcal{X}$, or concave if the recourse constraint in Program~\eqref{Prog:2stagetransformed} is an inferior or equal to inequality. \end{enumerate*} \end{theorem} The Appendix~\ref{app:proofs} presents the proof of Theorem~\ref{theorem:continuous-dist-conv}.
 If Criterion~\ref{item1} does not hold, the products $t_1\boldsymbol{(}x,\widetilde{q}(\omega)^{\top}\boldsymbol{)} y$, $t_3\boldsymbol{(}x,\widetilde{T}(\omega)\boldsymbol{)} x$ and $t_4\boldsymbol{(}x,\widetilde{W}(\omega)\boldsymbol{)} y$ may be nonconvex even if Criterion~\ref{item3} holds.
 Thus, a problem-specific convexity analysis is required to confirm if Assumption~\ref{assump:convexity} is satisfied.
 This evidences the complexity added by endogenous uncertainty, as the transformation can, in some cases, produce a nonconvex nonlinear transformed program with exogenous uncertainty, which is theoretically intractable.